Compare two cars

 We are here considering two somewhat similar cars, but we can't deny some of the obvious differences.
 For a start, they are not even classified under the same segment, with the Smart being a micro car and the Volkswagen representing city car vehicle class.
 Another thing to take into account here is the wheel drive.
 The first one makes use of a rear wheel drive system, aiming at people who are enthusiastic about driving, and don't hesitate to push their car to the limit, even if that requires some additional effort in snow or ice, whereas the second one transfers the power and torque to the front axel only, making it perfect for those who use their car mostly to get from A to B, remaining in control during the slipery conditions.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Smart does have a slight advantage, at least on all of the models level.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Smart does have a slight advantage, when all the models are taken into account.
 That's the official data, while our visitors describe reliability of Smart with an average rating of 4.3, and models under the Volkswagen badge with 4.2 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-We should definitely mention that owners of cars with the same powertrain as ForTwo rank it on average as 3.0, while the one under the competitor's bonnet gets 4.6 out of 5.
+Above it all, drivers of cars with the same engine as ForTwo rank it on average as 3.0, while the one under the competitor's bonnet gets 4.6 out of 5.

 Performance & Fuel economySmart is undoubtly more agile, reaching 100km/h in 1.7 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 175 kilometers per hour, 5km/h less than the other car.
 When it comes to fuel economy the winner has to be ForTwo, averaging around 4.6 liters of fuel per 100 kilometers (61 mpg), in combined cycle.
 We can't ignore that 17% difference compared to Beetle.